LINBIT/windrbd/README.md

 contents of block devices over a network to (up to 31) other nodes.

 WinDRBD is based on DRBD 9.
-It was originally started by Korean company Mantech and was later rewritten by an Austrian programmer called Johannes Thoma for Linbit.
+It was originally started by Korean company Mantech and was later rewritten by Johannes Thoma for Linbit.

-DRBD devices are exported as SCSI disks as soon as the resource becomes primary and can be partitioned and formatted with the standard Windows tools (diskpart, partition editor in control panel).
+DRBD devices are exported as SCSI disks as soon as the resource becomes primary and can be partitioned and formatted with the standard Windows tools (diskpart, partition editor in control panel, powershell).

 What else is needed?
 ====================